Racing bicycle: Non-competitive uses

 Road bicycles are built for casual recreational use, often labeled as "sportif" bicycles or "dropped-bar fitness bikes".
 These have much in common with a competitive racing bicycle, but the frame geometry is relaxed to make the bicycle more comfortable over long distances, though less effective for short bursts of speed.
 They usually have a wider range of gear ratios (with greater gaps between each ratio) and fewer high-tech racing features.

-For recreational road cycling, the road-style bicycles with drop handlebars used to be the norm in the 1980s, along with the touring bicycle (a drop-handlebar bike with a slightly longer wheelbase to provide a smoother ride and less sensitivity to steer and balance disturbances).
+For recreational road cycling, road-style bicycles with drop handlebars were the norm in the 1980s, along with the touring bicycle (a drop-handlebar bike with a slightly longer wheelbase to provide a smoother ride and less sensitivity to steer and balance disturbances).
 These designs, called "road bikes" or colloquially, "roadies" or "racing bikes", have become less popular in recent years.
 The Mountain bike geometry, with its straight handlebars and upright sitting position (resembling the city bike), have moved into the high-performance spaces, and high production volumes have brought down costs significantly.